diakopter/discourse-hide-users-column/README.md

-# hide-users-column
+# hide-views-column

-This Discourse theme component will delete the Users column from the Latest page
+This Discourse theme component will delete the Views column from the Latest page